mawic/multimodal-abusive-language-detection/readme.md

-﻿# Accompanying Code for submission 663 to ECML/PKDD 21
+# About

+This repository is the code for the paper "Explainable Abusive Language Classification Leveraging User and Network Data" submitted to ECML/PKDD 21 (submission 663).

 # Project Installation Instructions
 Set up a conda environment using requirements.txt and following the additional installation-instructions.txt